ImanBanerjee/Animify/README.md

 # License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/ImanBanerjee/Animify/blob/main/LICENSE) for details.

 Feel free to contribute, report issues, or suggest improvements.
 Happy anime streaming with Animify!
+Test